Shoe fitting is also about protection from foot problems.

 Another common foot problem is the “Morton-Toe”.
 A weakening transverse arch could displace the joints:

-The reason is, that all weight is been put on the front of the foot, the muscular structure on the longitudinal arch is getting weaker and the inside joint is getting misplaced.
+Because all weight is been put on the front of the foot, the muscular structure on the longitudinal arch is getting weaker and the inside joint is getting misplaced.

 Attention Ladies!
 Here you see a x-ray from a foot in a sexy-high heel.